rheinwein/multimodel-chatbot/README.md

 # LangChain Chatbot

-A simple and interactive chatbot built with LangChain, supporting OpenAI (GPT-3.5 Turbo), Google Gemini (gemini-2.0-flash), and Google Vertex AI (chat-bison) models.
+A simple and interactive chatbot built with LangChain, supporting OpenAI (GPT-3.5 Turbo), Google Gemini (gemini-2.0-flash), Anthropic Claude (claude-3-sonnet), and Google Vertex AI (chat-bison) models.
 This application provides a conversational interface with memory capabilities, multi-modal support (text and images, where supported by the model), and easy configuration options.

-- 🤖 **Multi-provider:** Use OpenAI, Google Gemini, or Google Vertex AI models
+- 🤖 **Multi-provider:** Use OpenAI, Google Gemini, Anthropic Claude, or Google Vertex AI models
 - 🖼️ **Multi-modal:** Supports text and (where available) image input/output with Gemini, Vertex AI, and future OpenAI models
 - 🧠 **Conversation memory:** Remembers chat history for context-aware responses
 - ⚙️ **Configurable:** Easily switch models and API keys in the sidebar